ipfs/ipfs-docs/docs/how-to/nat-configuration.md

 ---
-title: NAT Configuration and Port Forwarding
+title: Configure NAT and Port Forwarding
 description: Fix common connection issues by managing your routers NAT and forwarding ports so other IPFS nodes can interact with your node.
 ---

-# NAT Configuration and Port Forwarding
+# Configure NAT and Port Forwarding

+A common issue for new users running IPFS Kubo, especially on home networks, is that their IPFS node is behind a [NAT (network address translation)](../concepts/glossary.md#nat) layer (such as a residential network router) experience very long wait times or high rate of request failure.
-Connection issues with Kubo that arise as a result of NAT routers can be solved in a variety of ways, each of which is discussed in this guide.
+Connection issues that arise as a result of a NAT can be solved with various router configurations, such as port forwarding, each of which is discussed in this guide.

 ## Background

-A common issue for new users running IPFS, especially on home networks, is that their IPFS node is behind a NAT (network address translation) layer, such as a router in a residential network, which leads to very long wait times or a high rate of request failure.

-This is because the rest of the nodes on the IPFS network have difficulty connecting to them through their NAT.
-The NAT allows many machines to share a single public address, and it is essential for the continued functioning of the IPv4 protocol, which would otherwise be unable to serve the needs of the modern networked population with its 32-bit address space.
+IPFS nodes behind a NAT often have difficulty connecting to the rest of the nodes on the IPFS network.
+However, there are many benefits to a NAT, because it:

+- Allows many machines to share a single public address
+- Is essential for the continued functioning of the IPv4 protocol, which would otherwise be unable to serve the needs of the modern networked population with its 32-bit address space.

 When you connect to your home WiFi, your computer gets an IPv4 address of something like `10.0.1.15`.
 This is part of a range of IP addresses reserved for internal use by private networks.
 When you make an outgoing connection to a public IP address, the router replaces your internal IP with its own public IP address.
 When data comes back from the other side, the router will translate back to the internal address.

-While the NAT is usually transparent for outgoing connections, listening for incoming connections requires some configuration.
+While NATs are generally transparent for outgoing connections, listening for incoming connections requires some configuration.
 The router listens on a single public IP address, but any number of machines on the internal network could handle the request.
 To serve requests, your router must be configured to send certain traffic to a specific machine.

-## Solve Connection Issues

-You can configure your router to allow these connections by doing one of the following:
+## Configuration Options

+The appropriate configuration option for your router depends on your specific setup:

-- If your router supports them, enable [IPv6](#enable-ipv6) and [UPnP](#enable-upnp) to solve most connection issues
+- If your router supports them, [enable IPv6](#enable-ipv6) or [enable UPnP](#enable-upnp) to solve most connection issues
-- If IPv6 or UPnP are not avilable, [enable manual port forwarding](#enable-manual-port-forwarding)
+- If IPv6 or UPnP are not available, [enable manual port forwarding](#enable-manual-port-forwarding)

 ### Enable IPv6